September 25th

 Commentary:

-Spells, thoughts or secrets!
-That which is heard by six or more ears, (meaning the speaker and two others) gets broken.
-Although humans have two ears and one mouth, the tendency is to speak more than to listen!
-News and rumors travel faster than wind.
-They get transmitted from one mouth to another with the versions varying with inclusions or deletions or exaggerations.
-Within no time, a small incident will become the talk of the town and probably completely distorted from the truth itself!
+Spells, thoughts, or secrets—once heard by six or more ears (the speaker and at least two others)—are bound to break.
+Despite humans having two ears and only one mouth, the tendency is often to talk more than listen.
+News and rumors spread faster than the wind, morphing as they pass from one person to another.
+Through additions, omissions, or exaggerations, a small incident can quickly become the talk of the town, often distorted far from the original truth.

 The choice is yours!